Our List of Unmissable Places to Visit in Paris

 Situated on Paris’ trendy Left Bank, this is THE place to grab a coffee in Paris.
 The fresh decor and delicious cakes make this a quintessentially French experience you can’t miss

-Quite simply, Verjus is regarded as one of the best restaurants in the world, and with good reason.
+Verjus is oft regarded as one of the best restaurants in the world, and with good reason.
 (We tested it just for you, of course.)
-They combine classic French cuisine with a contemporary menu, for an authentic sense of Paris, both past and present.
+They combine classic French cuisine with a contemporary flair for an authentic sense of Paris, both past and present.
 An evening spent at dinner here is a great addition to any Paris itinerary.

-The gourmet restaurant to end them all, the interior alone at Le Cinq will make you feel like you’re in a fairy-tale.
+The gourmet restaurant of all gourmet restaurants, the interiors alone at Le Cinq will make you feel like you’re in a fairy-tale.
 Chef Christian Le Squer perfectly balances simplicity with the complex art of French cooking.
 Pricey, but totally worth it.

-Packed with high-end bars and cosy pubs to satisfy even the most discerning wine guzzler, here are the best places to enjoy a drink in Paris.
+Packed with high-end bars and cosy pubs to satisfy even the most discerning wine guzzler, here are the best places to visit in Paris for a tipple of two.

 Behind the Beefclub restaurant, behind an old black door, down a spiral staircase, hides the Ballroom.
 Luxuriously comfortable, cosy and with an air of decadent chic that only a Paris bar could have, take your pick from a vast range of cocktails, wines and tasty light meals.

 Paris can do much, much more than French experiences.
-Discover La Mezcaleria, the bar of one of the city’s most prestigious hotels.
-The hub of swanky events, visit this bar for delicious cocktails and delicious Mexican-inspired food...and excellent people-watching too.
+Discover La Mezcaleria, the bar at one of the city’s most prestigious hotels.
+A hub for swanky events, visit this bar for delicious cocktails and delicious Mexican-inspired food...and excellent people-watching too.

 Even if you’re not much of a drinker, Au Rendez-vous des Amis is a must-visit.
-Lauded as one of Paris’ most authentic dive bars, the venue sits in Montmartre, has divine food and impeccable service; perfect for a late lunch or evening out.
+Lauded as one of Paris’ most authentic dive bars, the venue sits in Montmartre, has divine food and impeccable service and is perfect for a late lunch or evening out.

 The chic decor and colourful clientele are only part of what makes Le Coq a must-visit.
 The vibrant array of classic and contemporary cocktails made by the city’s finest mixologists will make you feel like a kid in a sweetshop.

 Book a table at Chez Georges and we promise you won’t be disappointed.
 Exquisite food aside, the short wine list is an impressive collection of France’s finest, fit for even the most discerning wine connoisseur (just like you, no doubt).

 One of Paris’ most famous monuments, the Arc de Triomphe is a tribute to soldiers who gave their lives in the French Revolutionary and Napoleonic Wars.
-Located on the west end of Paris’ most famous boulevards, the Champs-Élysées, the Arc is must-visit for history buffs.
+Located on the west end of Paris’ most famous boulevards, the Champs-Élysées, the Arc is a must-visit for history buffs.
 If you're looking to stay in the area, look no further than our exquisite home, Maillol & Rodin.
 You'll never want to leave it.

-No trip to the French capital would be complete without a trip to, or up the Eiffel Tower.
+No trip to the French capital would be complete without a visit to, or up the Eiffel Tower.
 Ticket prices and queuing time should be taken into consideration, but if you do choose to go up, the views of Paris are just spectacular.
 Want to avoid the tourist throngs?
 We can't blame you...Forget the queues and stay in one of Plum's homes with views of the Eiffel Tower instead.

 You'll find this wonderful square right in the heart of the Marais, one of our favourite neighbourhoods to stay in Paris.
-The oldest square in Paris, the Place des Vosges is a gorgeous stretch of lush green grass, surrounding by quintessential Parisian architecture and a 17th Century fountain in the middle.
+The oldest square in the city, Place des Vosges is a gorgeous square of lush green grass, benches to while away the hours and a 17th Century fountain in the middle.

 Paris is well-known for its vibrant art scene and eclectic mix of venues.
 Here are some of the best places to go for a spot of cultural entertainment.